KingWndr15/resume-enhancer-api/readme.md

 ## Features

-1. **Create Resume:** Users can upload their resume files to the API for analysis and enhancement.
+1. **Create Resume:** Users can upload their resume files to the API for enhancement.

 2. **Preview Resume:** After enhancement, users can preview their resumes to see the suggested improvements.